BlueHouseProducts/myquizly/README.md

 Go to http://localhost/console/ and create an account to access the dashboard.

+Go to Overview -> Integrations.
+Select API keys and create a new one which can be named anything.
+Copy the secret, we will use it later.

 1. **Log in to the Appwrite CLI**
     - Run `appwrite login` and login with the account you made before accessing the appwrite dashboard.
     - If you're using a self-hosted instance you need to include the endpoint: